 Introverts, unite!
 Often, whether it is interviewing guests on the More Than Ordinary podcast or talking to teachers in general, I ask how they accommodate students who are more introverted and don’t want to work in groups.

 “People HAVE to work in groups in their jobs.
 Students need to learn to work with other people.”

 I am certainly willing to admit that learning to work with other people is a necessary part of being a functioning member of society.
-However, I would like from teachers a little more acknowledgment that group projects are not the answer for everyone.
+However, I would teachers to acknowledge that group projects are not the answer for everyone.

 I teach graduate students and in every class where there is a group assignment, students have the option of being a group of one.
 There are several reasons for this, most of which apply to students at any level.

 - Some students may not do their share of the work, leaving others the choice of receiving a poor grade or doing twice the work.
 I’ve had students who elect to do the project individually say, “I end up doing it all anyway, so I may as well get all of the credit.”

 - Getting together outside of class can be a logistical problem.
 Not everyone has reliable internet.
 This may be because they live in a remote area, or they can’t afford it at home and have no ride to the library.